-Enquiries with relevant organisations has revealed that empirical evidence in South Derbyshire demonstrates that the District is the thirdone of the worst affected locality in Derbyshire with regards to volume of calls and their severity to gambling helplines.
+Enquiries with relevant organisations has revealed that empirical evidence in South Derbyshire demonstrates that the District is one of the worst affected locality in Derbyshire with regards to volume of calls and their severity to gambling helplines.
 The main reason for the calls indicates a causal link between an individual's gambling and their debts spiralling out of control.

-Statistics on Derbyshire's Joint Strategic Needs Assessment for gambling-related harm indicates that some wards in South Derbyshire show 9% of people using land-based establishments which is higher than the percentage for England.
-Further data indicates that the practice of gambling is widespread across South Derbyshire.
+Statistics on Derbyshire's Joint Strategic Needs Assessment (JSNA - Derbyshire Observatory) for gambling-related harm indicates that some wards in South Derbyshire show 9% of people using land-based establishments which is higher than the percentage for England.